nivbhaskhar/nivbhaskhar.github.io/_posts/2020-09-01-decision_tree_regressor.markdown

 If you zoom in, the regression tree should be self-explanatory.
 By the way, a few words about the labels in the graph.

-*Samples*{: style="color: hotpink"} refer to the number of data points which have satisfied all the queries up to that point.
+*Samples*{: style="color: blue"} refer to the number of data points which have satisfied all the queries up to that point.
 So for instance, samples = 1306 = size of the entire training data for the very first question (because there have been no previous queries).
 However samples = 683 when you look at the second row, left node.
 That is only 683 data points satisfied the previous query "*Is avg-temp <= 17.95*" etc.

-*Value*{: style="color: hotpink"} refers to the prediction of the target, i.e. the predicted amount of precipitation in mm, up to that point.
+*Value*{: style="color: blue"} refers to the prediction of the target, i.e. the predicted amount of precipitation in mm, up to that point.

-*MSE*{: style="color: hotpink"} refers to the mean-square error.
+*MSE*{: style="color: blue"} refers to the mean-square error.

 # Predictions
-{: style="text-align: center; background-color: pink"}
+{: style="text-align: center; background-color: #ccd9ff"}

 So, how do we use our tree for predictions ?
 Let's first predict the precipitation for a single test-input